oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## Client Authentication
 Authorization Servers should follow Section 2.5 of the Best Current Practice for OAuth 2.0 Security {{RFC9700}} for client authentication.
-Client secrets remain widely deployed, and support for public clients may be necessary in some deployments.

 ## Sender Constraining Tokens {#sender-constraining}
 Authorization Servers should follow the Best Current Practice for OAuth 2.0 Security {{RFC9700}} for sender constraining tokens,